-After uncertainty surrounding the project due to the suspension of the open door scheme, which has now been sorted out for Aflandshage Windmill Park, the Hofor-owned coastal offshore wind turbine project is now back on track.
+After uncertainty about the project due to the pause in the open door scheme, which has now been brought under control for Aflandshage Wind Farm, the Hofor-owned coastal offshore wind turbine project is now back on track.

-Now Hofor has i.a. found the supplier of the most important element in the project, namely the turbines.
+Now, Hofor has, among other things, found the supplier of the most important element in the project, namely the turbines.
 The choice has fallen on Siemens Gamesa, which will thus deliver a total of 26 11 MW offshore wind turbines to the wind farm - as well as be responsible for the first 15 years of service.
-This is stated by Hofor in an announcement.
+This is stated by Hofor in a statement.

-- I look forward to our collaboration with Siemens Gamesa to create the Aflandshage Wind Farm.
+- I look forward to our collaboration with Siemens Gamesa to create Aflandshage Wind Farm.
 Within a few years, we can secure large amounts of green electricity for the region around Øresund, where we know that the need will only increase in the coming years.
-We are not quite there yet, as we still need the final approval of the project's financial framework from our owner, Copenhagen Municipality, but today we have taken an important step for the green transition in the Øresund region, says Henrik Plougmann Olsen, CEO of HOFOR.
+We are not quite there yet, as we still need final approval of the project's financial framework from our owner, the Municipality of Copenhagen, but today we have taken an important step towards the green transition in the Øresund region, says Henrik Plougmann Olsen, CEO of HOFOR.

-The supplier, Siemens Gamesa Renewable Energy, is also pleased to be part of the important offshore wind turbine project in Øresund.
+The supplier, Siemens Gamesa Renewable Energy, is also delighted to be part of the important offshore wind turbine project in Øresund.

 The Danish wind shipping company Cadeler will also assist with the transport and installation of the wind farm.